lsiddiqsunny/ATMEGA32-Project/README.md

 In this project, we are going to build a ticketing system for Metrorail in our country.
 Every traveler should have an <b>RFID card</b>.
 This unique id card will determine the balance and information of the owner.
 He/ She can refill the balance whenever they want (maybe via Bkash or Rocket). <br>

 We maintain travelers’ information in a database.
 Every Metrorail have a microcontroller-based <b>RFID based checking system</b>.
 When a traveler comes and shows his RFID card, it checks via <b>WIFI module</b> if he has balance or not.
 If there is enough balance, he can enter the train.
 If there is not enough balance, he cannot enter the train before refilling.
-We send massage via <b><br>
+We send massage via <b> SIM900A kit</b>.<br>

 <a href="https://github.com/lsiddiqsunny/ATMEGA32-Project/blob/master/Extra%20Files/Metrorail%20Ticketing.pptx">  Presentation Slide </a><br>
 ### Required Hardwares